 - Santa Fe Independent School District v.
 Doe (2000) (6-3 decision for Doe) Supporting prayer at public school events is in direct violation of the Establishment Clause of the 1st Amendment, which prohibits any government actions that favor one religion over another or show preference for religion over non-religion (or vice versa). - Bush v.
-Gore (2000) (7-2 decision for Bush) Recounting votes would be unconstitutional because different standards would be applied from county to county, making the recount unfair in practice. - Grutter v.
+Gore (2000) (7-2 decision for Bush) Recounting votes would be unconstitutional because different standards would be applied from county to county, making the recount unfair in practice.
+(While not considered a landmark case, this case is significant in terms of issues covered in lessons 19 and 20 regarding voting responsibilities and the Electoral College.) - Grutter v.
 Bollinger (2003) (5-4 decision for Bollinger) Considering race in college admissions to achieve diversity in the student body does not violate the Equal Protection Clause of the 14th Amendment.